quinnvomines/SVMClassification/README.txt

 Quinn Vo, CSCI 573

 DESCRIPTION: The goal of this project is to create a model that is able to distinguish six different human behaviors using a support vector machine.
+Okease see FinalReport.pdf for more details.

 IMPORTANT:
 MAKE SURE TO USE PYTHON 3.